uber/AutoDispose/README.md

 There is a separate Android artifact with extra APIs for Android components, such as support for `View` lifecycle binding.

+### Philosophy

+Each scoper returns a subscribe proxy upon application that just proxy to real subscribe calls under the hood to "AutoDisposing" implementations of the types.
+These types decorate the actual observer at subscribe-time to achieve autodispose behavior.
+The types are *not* exposed directly because autodisposing has *ordering* requirements; specifically, it has to be done at the end of a chain to properly wrap all the upstream behavior.
+Lint could catch this too, but we have seen no use cases for disposing upstream (which can cause a lot of unexpected behavior).
+Thus, we optimize for the common case, and the API is designed to prevent ordering issues while still being a drop-in one-liner.

 ## Motivations